-Learn how to solve a system of equations with three variables with one solution using substitution method.
+Learn how to solve a system of equations with three variables using substitution with a couple of good examples.
+The examples mentioned here have only one solution.
 We will number the equations in order to make the procedure easy to follow.

 Example #1: